blogroll

 Having a blog roll is a way of giving back to the blogs you enjoy.
 People who visit your site may be interested in reading similar content.
 By having a blog roll, visitors can easily find similar websites that they may want to read.

-A good place to start is to make a list of sites whose content you often bookmark.
-You could go through your existing RSS feed and choose the sites that you enjoy the most to start your blogroll.
+A good way to start or update a blogroll is by making a list of sites whose content you often bookmark or respond to.
+You could go through your existing reader and choose the sites that you enjoy the most to start your blogroll.

 A blogroll can be as simple as a list of links that point to a site's homepage, such as: